InsideLoop/InsideLoop/README.md

 be taken care either by working directly with pointers and using the `restrict` keyword or by using OpenMP 4 pragmas such as `#pragma omp simd`.
 InsideLoop library allows to get access to the underlying structure of the containers when such manual optimization is needed.
-Moreover, for efficient vectorization, it is sometimes useful to align memory to the vector width which is 32 bytes on AVX processors.
-This can be easily done with the constructor `il::Array<double> v(n, il::align, 32)`.
-You can even misalign arrays on AVX for teaching purposes with `il::Array<double> w(n, il::align, 16, 16, 32)`.

 ## Allocation on the stack for static and small arrays